Winter Quarter 2026 NSc courses

 Introduction to environmental health concepts.
 Examines current events to illustrate and better appreciate the relationship between environment and health and to explore whether an environmental condition is or is not an important threat to health.
 Emphasizes the roles of environmental scientists and related professionals.

-ENV H 311 – Intro to Environmental Health (3 credits)
+Env H 305 – Environmental Poisons and Public Health (3 credits)

 Environmental Science and Resource Management